jameshughes89/cs101/site/labs/loops/loops.rst

     * 14 (use ``assert`` to test instead of their ``test`` function)
     * 15 (use ``assert`` to test instead of their ``test`` function)

+#.
+Write assertion tests for each of your functions above

 Before Kattis
 =============